 Swimming aside, Crete has enough ancient sites, museums, spectacular gorges and amazing nature to keep you occupied for weeks.
 In addition, it has some of the best food in Greece, and a vibe so special that you will definitely want to return for more.

 You can get to Crete from ferry or flight from Athens, as well as international flights to both Heraklion and Chania airports.
+Why not also check out my guide to Mykonos vs Crete.

 I notice you didn’t mention Santorini in the above list!